ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ## Introducing HCX
 {: #hcx-archi-source-intro-hcx}

-HCX technology seamlessly integrates vSphere vCenter networks into IBM Cloud VCS platform.
-Hybrid networking extends on-premises vSphere vCenter networks into IBM Cloud, supporting bidirectional virtual machine (VM) mobility.
+HCX technology seamlessly integrates vSphere vCenter networks into vCenter Server platform.
+Hybrid networking extends on-premises vSphere vCenter networks into {{site.data.keyword.cloud}}, supporting bidirectional virtual machine (VM) mobility.

 This introduction summarizes the tasks that can be accomplished and the features that support and enhance migration and network extension.

 * HCX owns the source and destination encryption and decryption processes, ensuring consistent security and providing admission for hybrid workflows such as virtual machine migration and network extension.
 * HCX creates an optimized, software-defined WAN to increase stretched network performance, enabling performance that approaches LAN speed.
-* HCX also enables bidirectional workload and VMware NSX security policy migration to IBM Cloud Networking services.
+* HCX also enables bidirectional workload and VMware NSX security policy migration to {{site.data.keyword.cloud_notm}} Networking services.
 * HCX integrates with vSphere vCenter and is managed from the vSphere Web Client.

 ## Layer 2 Network Extension
 {: #hcx-archi-source-layer-2-ext}

-* Securely stretch a network from a vCenter to IBM Cloud.
+* Securely stretch a network from a vCenter to {{site.data.keyword.cloud_notm}}.
 * HCX provides the High Throughput Layer 2 Concentrator (HT L2C).
-* Extended networks link to IBM Cloud NSX edge appliances
+* Extended networks link to {{site.data.keyword.cloud_notm}} NSX edge appliances
 * Multiple standard Layer 2 concentrators can be deployed to achieve scalability and increase throughput.
 * Virtual machines that are migrated through the Cloud Gateway and over stretched Layer 2 can retain their IP and MAC addresses.